Early Years Assessment of Potential

 The Early Years Assessment of Potential is aimed at children aged 3 to 4 years who have not started compulsory education.
 Its aim is to give parents an understanding of their child’s abilities in relation to other children of the same age.

 Parents typically use the service when they feel they need help for understanding and supporting their child’s advanced abilities at home, and, if relevant, need guidelines on how their child should be supported in their early years setting.
 Where the assessment is needed to provide advice to support a child’s start in formal education, then the High Learning Potential Assessment is more appropriate.
 Feel free to contact us to discuss your needs.

 How Much Does the Early Years Assessment of Potential Cost?

-The Early Years Assessment of Potential is priced at £485 for members of Potential Plus UK and £615 for non-members, inclusive of VAT.
-Eligible members who would struggle to meet the cost of an assessment can apply to the Scholarship Fund for assistance.
+- Eligible Family Plus members who would struggle to meet the cost of an assessment can apply to the Scholarship Fund for assistance.

 How Would a Child Benefit from Participating in the Early Years Assessment of Potential?

 Participating in the Early Years Assessment of Potential is enjoyable for most children.
 On arrival, the child and parents meet the assessor together.
 When the child is comfortable, parents move into the adjoining room and the assessor intersperses playing with the child and the formal activities in the test.
 The child can see their parents at any time and breaks are provided, including a lunch break, to enable the child to perform their best.
 Children are allowed to have their favourite toy, a drink and snacks brought from home during the assessment.
 This assessment typically lasts 3 hours including breaks, but some children need less or more time.

 What Do Parents Receive at the End of the Early Years Assessment of Potential?